flexiondotorg/flexiondotorg.github.io/content/posts/20121126-ssh-brute-force-defence/index.md

 virtualisation platforms.
-Naturally I have [OpenSSH](http://www.openssh.org/) running on these VPS hosts and deploy either [DenyHosts](http://denyhosts.sourceforge.net/) or [Fail2Ban](http://www.fail2ban.org/) to add an extra security layer to thwarte SSH brute force attacks and other abuse.
+Naturally I have [OpenSSH](http://www.openssh.org/) running on these VPS hosts and deploy either [DenyHosts](http://denyhosts.sourceforge.net/) or [Fail2Ban](http://www.fail2ban.org/) to add an extra security layer to thwart SSH brute force attacks and other abuse.

 DenyHosts blocks brute force attacks by adding offending IP addresses to `/etc/hosts.deny`.
 It therefore requires the SSH server is configured with